to the Office of Graduate Studies

 The content of the various courses that comprise the Graduate Certificate in Future Pharmacy and Management have been created to address the needs of students facing the changes in pharmacy care delivery that are occurring based upon the increasing incidence of obesity and the aging of the general patient population.
 This graduate certificate program will be designed to attract the following prospective participants:

 The online delivery mode of the courses will enable geographically distant students or those currently engaged in full-time employment convenient access to the selected courses and the program.
-Graduates of the Future Pharmacy and Management certificate will be well prepared to utilize the program’s information and training in various pharmacy healthcare institutions and clinical practice.

 - A baccalaureate degree in the sciences or its equivalent from an accredited college.